Top 7 Performance Problems in .NET Applications and How to solve them

 • Track database connectivity with the application to isolate any connection issues.

-BONUS TIP: In addition to slow database calls, there could also be slowness due to external calls, such as HTTP, Web Service, WCF. .NET code profiling will help catch .NET method-level issues, database query-level problems and slow remote procedure calls.
+BONUS TIP: In addition to slow database calls, there could also be slowness due to external calls, such as HTTP, Web Service, WCF. .NET code profiling will help catch .NET performance problems cause by method-level issues, database query-level problems and slow remote procedure calls.

 Distributed transaction tracing providing stack trace of .NET code processing